changeless/changeless.github.io/_posts/2019-11-07-Organic-Chemistry.md

 ### Metal Hydride Reductions
 1. NaBH4 (methanol) / H2O --> -OH
-2. LiAlH4 (ether) / H+, OH-, J2O --> -OH
+2. LiAlH4 (ether) / H+, OH-, H2O --> -OH

 ### Catalytic Reduction
 H2 (Pt/Ni)

 ### Selective Reduction
-1. LiAlH4/ H2O --> Protect double bond
+1. LiAlH4/ H2O (LAH) --> Protect double bond
 2. H2 (Rh) --> Protect =O

 ### Reductive Amination
 A method of preparing substituted amines by treating an aldehyde or a ketone with an amine in the presence of or followed by a reducing agent.
+R1=O + R2-NH2 --> R1=N-R2

 ### Reduction of a Carbonyl Group to a Methylene Group
 1. 直接去掉=O
-2. Clemmensen reduction: Reduction of the C=O group of an aldehyde or a ketone to a CH2 group using Zn(Hg) and HCl
+2. Zn(Hg), HCl: emmensen reduction: Reduction of the C=O group of an aldehyde or a ketone to a CH2 group using Zn(Hg) and HCl
-3. Wolff-Kishner reduction: Reduction of the C=O group of an aldehyde or a ketone to a CH2 group using hydrazine and base.
+3. H2NNH2 (KOH, diethylene glycol(reflux)): Wolff-Kishner reduction: Reduction of the C=O group of an aldehyde or a ketone to a CH2 group using hydrazine and base.
-4. H2NNH2 (KOH, diethylene glycol(reflux))

 ## Reactions at an a-Carbon
 ### Racemization